opennextjs/opennextjs-netlify/adapters-notes.md

   could report issues in correct place in such cases.
 Not that important for nearest future / not blocking)

+- `output: 'export'` case seems to produce outputs as if it was not export mode (for example having non-empty `outputs.appPages` or `outputs.prerenders`).
+To not have special handling for that in adapters, only non-empty outputs should be `staticFiles` pointing to what's being written to `out` (or custom `distDir`) directory?

 ## Plan

 1. There are some operations that are easier to do in a build plugin context due to helpers, so some